lrcouto/MiniRT/README.md

 November 12st 2020 - Starting work on a Phong reflection model.
 Created the underlying structures to handle light and color, and functions to handle surface normals and reflections.

+November 14st 2020 - Lighting function works!
+We now have a render of a shaded sphere, using a Phong material model!
+Still need to do some cleanup, but it surely feels like hitting a milestone.

 ___

 </details>